Hawk Radius® Probe

 Hawk® Radius Dual Sensor Radiation Probe

 The Hawk® Radius is a ruggedized solution for monitoring both ambient and elevated levels of ionizing radiation.
 Like a Hawk with its remarkable vision, the Hawk Radius Probe “sees” things that other probes cannot.
-The high sensitivity pancake sensor can provide early warning of changing ambient radiation conditions, while the energy compensated detector can accurately report penetrating gamma radiation dose rate at elevated levels.
+The high sensitivity weatherized pancake sensor can provide early warning of changing ambient radiation conditions, while the energy compensated detector can accurately report penetrating gamma radiation dose rate at elevated levels.
 Radius probes are typically deployed as part of an environmental radiation monitoring program, or for safety and security systems.
-In its standard configuration the probe detects beta, gamma, and x-radiation with one channel and energy compensated penetrating gamma radiation levels with a second channel.
+In its standard configuration the probe detects beta, low energy gamma and x-radiation with one channel and energy compensated penetrating gamma radiation levels with a second channel.
 It can be configured to detect alpha radiation as well.
 The Hawk® Radius has been deployed worldwide in demanding conditions for protecting communities and collecting environmental radiation data.
 It can be deployed easily and requires minimum maintenance.
 The Radius is compatible with Medcomʻs GeigerLink adapter and the IMI Gateway App for use with personal computers.
 It can also be used with most data loggers including popular Campbell Scientific models.
 It is also compatible with Safecast Pointcast Devices, as deployed by Safecast worldwide and around damaged reactors at Fukushima Daiichi.
-The Hawk Radius and its predecessors have been deployed for 25 years in Northern Massachusetts by nonprofit C-10 with support from Massachusetts Department of Public Health.
+The Hawk Radius and its predecessors have been deployed for 25 years in Northern Massachusetts by nonprofit C-10 in partnership with Massachusetts Department of Public Health.

 The dual sensor design approach by IMI was endorsed by the Blue Ribbon Scientific Advisory Board of the Three Mile Island Public Health Fund for community protection around the Three Mile Island nuclear reactor.
 The Fund was supervised by Pennsylvania Middle District Court, Judge Sylvia Rambo.
 A pilot real time radiation monitoring system was developed and deployed by IMI for the Public Health Fund to benefit the community during the 1990s.
 It was operated for ten years by nonprofit TMICMN with the City of Harrisburg under the auspices of Fire Chief and Emergency Manager Donald Konkle.
 The Medcom dual sensor design approach was optimized to respond to weaknesses in monitoring systems detailed in numerous studies commissioned by the TMI Public Health fund.